Welcome to today's edition of the Rush 24-7 podcast.

 But this is Bill Clinton, and this audience lapped it up.

-They fell for it every word of it.
+They fell for it, every word of it.

-The nation's first black president.
+There you have it, the nation's first black president.

 Meanwhile, Clarence Thomas, according to the Milwaukee Urinal Sentinel yesterday, deserves an asterisk because he's not really black.